About Derelict Daydream

 In 2007/08 some songs from 'Cold Blooded Innocence' were re-recorded and new version of the album was put together for release but no new videos were shot.
 'Tainted' was the lead single and in particular this was picked up by KRFC radio in Colorado and rotated for a whole year (many to thanks Dave Tallent), it was followed by 'The Day I Stopped Caring' and 'Feel For Me', both were favoured in particular by American Radio and the latter is still The Masked Musician's best selling single to date.

 Name Change and Personality Assassin

 In 2010 preperations began for a 3rd album with 17 new songs, this was a much bigger ambitious project than the previous albums.
 The project was not completed until 2014 "3 1/2 years is a long time to carry a project but with so many songs of such breadth it was always gonna be a long haul.
 One of the songs is a 7 minute epic that took 132 channels to mix, had to be careful to not overheat the computer on that one..."
-Towards the end of the project, it was decided to go for a name change "The Masked Musician name said everything it needed to in terms of the artist but the mask thing was always intended as a metaphor, some people seemed to be taking it literally, expecting some kind of Slipknot type act and thats not the way it was intended".
+Towards the end of the project, it was decided to go for a name change "The Masked Musician name said everything it needed to in terms of the artist but the mask thing was always meant to be a metaphor, some people seemed to be taking it literally, expecting some kind of Slipknot type act and thats not the way it was intended".
 After some brain storming The Masked Musician became Derelict Daydream.
 Personality Assassin is the name of the new album and will be the first one to feature the Derelict Daydream name alongside Yesterday's People which has been chosen to be the lead single, a new video has been shot for this song.
-Expected release Feb 2015.